China's Baidu, CITIC to set up Internet bank -21st Century Business Herald

-BEIJING Chinese Internet search giant Baidu Inc (BIDU.O) and China CITIC Bank Corp (601998.SS) (0998.HK) will set up an Internet banking joint venture, the 21st Century Business Herald reported on Tuesday, following in the footsteps of other domestic tech firms.
+BEIJING Nov 17 Chinese Internet search giant Baidu Inc and China CITIC Bank Corp will set up an Internet banking joint venture, the 21st Century Business Herald reported on Tuesday, following in the footsteps of other domestic tech firms.

 The report, which cited unidentified sources, did not give any further details on the planned venture.
 Some other Chinese media also reported on the plans.